Margate: Literature

 Margate features as a destination in Graham Swift's novel Last Orders and its film adaptation.
 The character Jack Dodds had asked to have his remains scattered at Margate, and the book tells the tale of the drive to Margate and the memories evoked on the way.

 The Victorian author William Thackeray used out-of-season Margate as the setting for his early unfinished novel A Shabby Genteel Story.

+Margate features in the 2021 novel Dreamland by Rosa Rankin-Gee.
+The novel is set a little in the future from the present day in "the once refined but now rundown seaside town of Margate."

 Music

 "Margate" is the title of a UK single released by Chas & Dave in 1982.

-"Margate" is a song by English rock band Sports Team released in 2018.

 "Margate Fhtagn" is a song by UK steampunk band The Men That Will Not Be Blamed For Nothing.
 The story related in the song combines the Victorian tradition of the seaside holiday with the works of H. P. Lovecraft, specifically the Cthulhu Mythos, to tell the tale of a Victorian family going on a seaside holiday to Margate, which gets interrupted by Cthulhu rising from the sea.

 "Die Muschel von Margate" (Seashells from Margate) is a song written by Kurt Weill and Felix Gasbarra from 1928.
 It featured in Konjunktur (Oil Boom), a play by Leo Lania in which three oil companies fight over the rights to oil production in a primitive Balkan country, and in the process exploit the people and destroy the environment.

 It is thought that Ralph Vaughan Williams wrote The Lark Ascending whilst walking along the cliffs in Margate.

 A photochrom print of Margate Harbour was used by the icelandic-american band Low Roar as an album cover for ross., the band's 4th album released in 2019.

+The song "High Rise" on Hawkwind's 1979 album PXR5 is reported to be inspired by Arlington House, Margate, where lyricist Robert Calvert grew up.

+The Libertines recorded their 2024 album All Quiet on the Eastern Esplanade in The Albion Rooms in Cliftonville, the Hotel, Bar and recording studio that the band owns.
+The title of the album is a reference to the Eastern Esplanade in Cliftonville where The Albion Rooms are situated.